YeojinKim220/SpaceExpress/README.md

 - **Single Replicate Analysis**: Check [Tutorial 1](./docs/source/notebook/Tutorial_1.ipynb).
 - **Multiple Replicate Analysis**: Check [Tutorial 2](./docs/source/notebook/Tutorial_2.ipynb).

 These tutorials will guide you through data preparation, model setup, and interpreting the results of differential spatial expression analysis.
+The expected run time for Tutorial 1 is approximately 1 hour and 30 minutes, while Tutorial 2 is estimated to take around 2 hours and 30 minutes.

 ## Software Dependencies
 To ensure compatibility and optimal performance, please check the required software dependencies specified in the `environment.yml` file.
 These include key libraries such as `scanpy`, `pandas`, `numpy`, and `rpy2` for seamless integration with R-based statistical models.

 ## Installation
-Install the SpaceExpress environment and package with the following commands (Typical installation on a desktop computer takes approximately 5–10 minutes.):
+Install the SpaceExpress environment and package with the following commands (Expected installation time is approximately 5–10 minutes.):

 ```bash
 git clone https://github.com/YeojinKim220/SpaceExpress.git